BoyCook/HttpFileServerJS/README.md

 # Examples

-This will list contents of directory 'cars'
+This will list contents of directory `cars`

     GET /cars